crcresearch/ndcmsT3/docs/resources/ndcms.md

 ### Setting up environment

-> [!NOTE]
+!!! note
-> Only the earth.crc.nd.edu machine has the software required to use CMSSW, CRAB, etc.
+    Only the earth.crc.nd.edu machine has the software required to use CMSSW, CRAB, etc.

 *First login or when experiencing trouble with Condor:* The first time you log into earth, set the AFS permissions of a directory to use for Condor as follows: